gaitaldawamneh/jira-clone/README.md

    - in a row thew handleError function comes with a type of ErrorRequestHandler
    - the authentication (Bearer authentication) (token authentication) process starts with req.get('Authorization') getting the header then the bearer and token, if no token then it will throw an error.
    - if no token or no userid, it will throw an error.
+   - payload = jwt.verify(token, process.env.JWT_SECRET) the find out if the payload is PlainObject by isPlainObject
    - findone() from user table in the database
 ## backend basics reqs learning:
    - req.originalUrl retains the original request